A walk to mark the commemorations of many of Britain’s most notable conflicts, examining the ever-changing role of medics at the front line.

-With The Great War, and the anniversaries of the Battles of Verdun and the Somme in the forefront of many people’s minds this walk through London’s medical quarter examines the ever-changing role of those with a vocation to heal through ‘the seven ages of military medicine’ from the Ancient World to The Western Front and beyond.
+With the ongoing centenary of The Great War in the forefront of many people’s minds this walk through London’s medical quarter examines the ever-changing role of those with a vocation to heal through ‘the seven ages of military medicine’ from the Ancient World to The Western Front and beyond.

-The walk will conclude in Cavendish Square, with a visit to the Royal College of Nursing Library & Heritage Centre.
+The walk will conclude in Cavendish Square, outside the Royal College of Nursing.

-“Medicine at War” is also available as a private tour at any time by prior arrangement, subject to a minimum charge.
+“Medicine at War” is available as a private tour at any time by prior arrangement.

 For further details or to make a group booking for a private tour please contact us at email@example.com

 Click here for a map and directions to the Royal College of Physicians.